 What Projector Can I Get For $200?

 Generally speaking, a brand new projector priced around $200 is going to be an LED-based model and likely have a native resolution of 1920×1080.
 This would give you a Full HD picture for your content.
-It should also have around 2 HDMI ports for your various media devices.
+It should also offer around 2 HDMI ports for your various media devices.
 Though there can be a lot of variations and differences between brands and models.
+Another option is buying a used or refurbished projector somewhere online or locally near you.

 On the flip side, LED projectors aren’t nearly as bright and require you to use them in dark or dimly lit rooms.
-However, if you’re just looking to have a movie night over the weekends, with the lights off or down, they might be a good enough option when searching for the best projector under $200.
+However, if you’re just looking to have a movie night over the weekends, with the lights off or down, they might be a good enough option when searching for a budget type of projector.
 So let’s take a look at some popular options that are available.

 Projector Suggestions